The Art of the Follow Up

 If You Don’t Know, Ask!

-Following up after an interview is also a great opportunity to ask any questions you may have forgotten to ask during the interview, and now thought of since the interview ended.
+Following up after an interview is also a great opportunity to ask any questions you may have forgotten to ask to thought of since the interview ended.
 During a phone interview, it’s helpful to keep notes as you speak, that way you can draw from those specifics when you go to follow up.

 Follow Up Don’ts